Wife hospitalized for covid gets home to find husband dead from the same virus: ‘It was like walking into a horror movie’

 “I just went hysterical,” Lisa said.
 “It was like walking into a horror movie.
 That’s what I see now when I think of him.”

 Neither Ron, who died of covid-19 complications, nor Lisa had been vaccinated, Lisa said.
 Both had agreed they would wait longer to schedule their shots.
-Lisa rarely got sick and only left her house for work, and Ron, who was in charge of running the couple’s errands during the pandemic, always wore his mask and stayed away from large crowds, Lisa said.
+Lisa rarely got sick and left her house only for work, and Ron, who was in charge of running the couple’s errands during the pandemic, always wore his mask and stayed away from large crowds, Lisa said.

 “Both of us thought that [the vaccine] came out so fast.
 How could they have done so much testing on it?
 I was just cautious about it,” she said.
 “It’s not that I was against vaccines.”

-The couple, who met through a Christian dating website after losing their previous partners, was part of the tens of millions of Americans who have not yet received at least one dose of a coronavirus vaccine, which are available free to anyone 12 and older.
+The couple, who met through a Christian dating website after losing their previous partners, were part of the tens of millions of Americans who have not yet received at least one dose of a coronavirus vaccine, which are available free to anyone 12 and older.
 Like the Steadmans, many people remain reluctant about the shots.
 Others have put off getting inoculated.

 He put off getting vaccinated.
 Now, he’s in the ICU pleading for others to avoid his mistake: ‘I messed up’